-- This has almost become an enforced trope in regards to Ash and his Pokemon.
-After Hoenn he almost never even mentions any Pokemon from prior regions besides Pikachu, meaning if any of those Pokemon or even most trainers from those regions had outstanding plots, they will never be resolved.
-Also, Ash will never win any Pokemon League, thus making an endgame for the series genuinely impossible.
-His best achievement in that area was the Battle Frontier which was, again, in Hoenn.
+- This has almost become an enforced trope in regards to Ash and his Pokémon.
+After Hoenn he almost never even mentions any Pokémon from prior regions besides Pikachu, meaning if any of those Pokémon or even most trainers from those regions had outstanding plots, they will never be resolved.

-- There is, of course, the long-running Detective Conan, which hasn't progressed its "plot" by much in 16 real-life years...
+- There is, of course, the long-running Case Closed, which hasn't progressed its "plot" by much in 16 real-life years...

 - ... until the Bourbon arc goes out of its slow start and then the series features at least a bit of plot advancement in every single case.
 It is still debatable whether the plot is really advancing or not, but the reveals of the true identities of the newcomers, the gambit to make the Black Organization believe Sherry is finally dead for real, and Bourbon getting directly interested in Conan for his crime-solving ability and connections to the FBI, can certainly be called plot advancements.

 - Bleach: A big complaint within the fandom was that Tite Kubo seemed to have so many hanging plot threads that he didn't seem to be paying any attention to.
-The final arc, however, began the process of tying up all dangling plot threads, character issues and back stories, even covering events the fandom had been convinced Tite Kubo had forgotten all about and addressing issues that the fandom had completely missed the original significance of.
+The final arc began the process of tying up all dangling plot threads, character issues, and backstories, even covering events the fandom had been convinced Tite Kubo had forgotten all about and addressing issues that the fandom had completely missed the original significance of.
 Unfortunately, due to the declining health of the author and Shonen Jump insisting on a quick end, the manga was Cut Short and it is likely that the unanswered questions the author didn't get to will never be resolved.

-- Episode 4 of Jinrui wa Suitai Shimashita was theoretically a satire/parody of modern manga business practices, but mostly ended up addressing this.
-When the characters find themselves needing to make a popular manga, the local mangaka explains that the way to make a bestselling manga is not to craft a consistent plot, but to keep stringing viewers along with constant cliffhangers, since they won't realize the plot holes until the end.
+- Episode 4 of Humanity Has Declined was theoretically a satire/parody of modern manga business practices, but mostly ended up addressing this.
+When the characters find themselves needing to make a popular manga, the local mangaka explains that the way to make a bestselling manga is not to craft a consistent plot but to keep stringing viewers along with constant cliffhangers, since they won't realize the plot holes until the end.
 However, once the audience catches on, the popularity of their manga drops like a stone.

 The greatest entertainer is the greatest swindler!

 - Most of the plots in the book during "Spider-Man's" Brand New Day storyline essentially went nowhere.
 Mysteries such as who was Jackpot, what Mr. Negative was going to do with Peter's blood, what happened to erase Peter's memories, why Harry was alive, and more were given an anti-climactic resolution, dragged out for several years, or worse, both.
 The explanation for Harry Osborn's return was that the goblin serum revived him, which made no sense since it was the thing that killed him in the first place (the run by Nick Spencer a decade later would eventually reveal he was just another clone and killed him off).
-Jackpot was a character that the character's never met before and was killed off during the same story.
+Jackpot was a character that the readers never met before and was killed off during the same story.
 Mysteries such as the secret to how Peter's identity was made a secret again were resolved in a manner that most of the audience figured out already, leading many to question why it was kept a secret for three years.
 After a while, it became clear that the writers had no real major arc planned for the character and his mythos, and were just making it up as they went along.

 - Strangers in Paradise featured a series of flash-forwards that never actually resolved or were explained.
 Writer Terry Moore went so far as to include not one but TWO fake-out reboots (one in which the comic's story turned out to be a book a new character was writing and another in which it turned out to all be a dream) which were then immediately discarded the very next issue.
 Eventually the last third of the series sort-of righted itself and all of the immediate conflicts were tied up by the end, but much of the first half of the run remains unexplained.

-- Archie Comics' Sonic the Hedgehog had a problem with this during the Penders/Bollers era.
+- Sonic the Hedgehog (Archie Comics) had a problem with this during the Penders/Bollers era.
 Everyone and their mother had some super-extraordinary destiny that they must fulfill (Knuckles and the mysterious dream his dad Locke had, Tails and the Great Harmony, Sally and whatever the Source wanted with her, etc.), but everyone seemed to forget that this was Sonic's comic and whenever he showed up, he was incredibly inefficient at being a hero — half of the time, he was grounded for one reason or another.
 It got to the point where the two head writers were at each other's throats and were forced off the title; Ian Flynn took over writing duties and spent his first year mostly just wrapping up all the loose plot threads.

 - Robert Jordan's Doorstopper series The Wheel of Time spent 11 books (each greater than 500 pages) spinning out a Kudzu Plot, and Jordan himself seemed adamantly opposed to resolving any plot threads before the 12th and final book.
 Despite this, he stated that he would conclude the series with book 12 "whether it's 15,000 pages, Tor has to invent a new binding system, or it comes with its own library cart," since it was very unlikely that he could write a coherent thirteenth book.
-This turned out to be true, but for other reasons than he expected: Author Existence Failure.
+This turned out to be true, but for other reasons than he expected: he Died During Production.
 Brandon Sanderson, the writer tapped to finish the series in Jordan's stead, eventually decided that resolving every arc properly would take no less than three books.
 It did.
 Three, huge, massive books.note As the series took 25 years to finish, many fans dropped off after reading the most recent book and waiting years for the next to come out.
 Due to said Kudzu Plot, new books would be unintelligible after years away without rereading most of the series, and so this effect took hold.

 - Daniel "Lemony Snicket" Handler deliberately exploited this.
 The theme at the end of A Series of Unfortunate Events is that not every mystery could easily be solved, not every question could easily be answered, and there are many mysteries in the world that simply will never get solved.
 Handler claims this was his intent from book one.
 Thus the final book "The End" is anything but, though it does answer the series' most important question: that Beatrice was the Baudelaires' mother.